-There’s really no downside to reaching customers across channels with messaging that speaks directly to their interests.
+There’s really no downside to reaching customers across various channels with messaging that speaks directly to their interests.
 As long as you have the right customer data to back up your choices — and high-quality content — you’ll be well on your way to increasing reach, engagement, and revenue.

 Investment platform The Motley Fool, for instance, takes an aggressive, multichannel approach to its advertising.
 They already used search and social to attract new subscribers, but they still needed to add email to the mix.
 Half of their target audience (aged 55 and up) subscribes to email newsletters, and 57% click on relevant ads in emails.
 So, The Motley Fool started to place targeted ads in email newsletters from premium finance publishers.
 As a result, they generated hundreds of new subscribers each month.

-Then there’s Rainmaker Ad Ventures, an online media buying powerhouse with campaigns across channels like email, web, and push notifications.
+Then there’s Rainmaker Ad Ventures, an online media buying powerhouse with cross-channel campaigns like email, web, and push notifications.
 As a result, Rainmaker Ad Ventures can advertise with publishers that don’t sell direct ads but still have massive, high-quality audiences.
 And they can drive traffic back to client sites and improve performance at scale.

 Multichannel advertising technology

-Reach the right customers — across channels
+Reach the right customers — in a variety of channels

 Jeeng was built to help brands and publishers advertise across channels, including email, web browsers, and push notifications.
 We match premium brand content with top-tier publishers to reach millions of consumers with targeted, relevant ads at the right time and on the channel each one prefers.